-- 1. Ample Space - a.
+1. Ample Space

+- a.
 Ample space should be provided to discuss information with patients and other providers, to answer telephone calls and to conduct other operations involving PHI. - b.
 When ample space cannot be provided, physical barriers should be erected to decrease sound penetration (Ex: cubicle walls, dividers, shields, potted plants). - 2.
-Key Distribution - a.
+Key / ID Badge Distribution - a.
 Distribution of keys to areas containing PHI must be supervised and controlled. - b.
 Keys, access cards and tokens may not be shared. - c.
-Upon termination, all keys must be returned. - 3.
-Locked Doors- Doors must be locked and access to sensitive work areas must be monitored.
+Upon termination, all kevs and badges must be returned. - 3.
+Locked Doors- Doors must be locked and access to sensitive work areas must be monitored. - 4.
+Escorting Visitors and Patients- Visitors and patients must be appropriately escorted or monitored in areas where PHI is located to ensure that they do not have access to PHI regarding other patients.